L’installation d’une unité plancher-plafond sur la Rive-Nord a-t-elle vraiment un impact sur la qualité d’air ? (données réelles incluses)

 Average temperature (°C) 19.5 °C 21 °C

-These results clearly demonstrate the effectiveness of a floor-ceiling unit that’s well selected and properly installed by professionals like AirGreen.
-The drop in CO₂ and VOC levels indicates better ventilation, while the reduction in drafty areas significantly improves overall comfort.
+These results clearly demonstrate the effectiveness of a well-selected and properly installed floor-to-ceiling unit by professionals like AirGreen.
+The decrease in CO₂ and VOC concentrations shows better ventilation, while the reduction of draft zones significantly improves overall comfort.

 Practical tips: why consider this type of installation for your home?